Bermuda Beach Forum

 Hi Elaine,

-There are three beaches in Bermuda that are great for sea glasses & shells.
+There are three beaches in Bermuda that are great for sea glasses and shells.
 One is quite close to the Kings Wharf Dockyard where your cruise ship is likely to dock.
 The other two are in St. George's at the eastern end of Bermuda but adjacent to each other.
 For sea glass, check out Bermuda Sea Glass Beaches and know how to access the beaches and what can you expect there.

 Glow worms can be seen May through November, once every month and 2 to 3 nights after the full moon.
 Bermuda Underwater Exploration Institute (BUEI) and Bermuda Zoological Society organize the boat tours for tourist to witness the spectacle.
 You can find the likely dates in their sites.
 Check out Bermuda Glow Worms for details: